25.8 C

 9. Trust Your Gut

 You know your pet best.
-If something feels off, don’t hesitate to look elsewhere.
+Do not be afraid to look elsewhere if anything seems strange.
 The right vet will feel like a partner—someone who supports both you and your pet.

 Final Thoughts